BGA Architects – Terms & Conditions - V16

 Where surveys have been carried out by BGA Architects a minimum 25% of the corresponding stage payment will become payable immediately.
 Until this payment has been received no further works shall continue.

-Where surveys are not undertaken and stage fees are over and above £2000.00, BGA Architects will require a 25% deposit prior to works commence on that stage.
+Where surveys are not undertaken or stage fees are over and above £2,000.00, BGA Architects will require a 25% deposit prior to works commence on that stage.
+Where stage payments above £2,000.00 interim accounts shall be raised in line with the works undertaken on a monthly basis.

 Where design options have been produced and sent to the client for approval/comments an invoice will be raised totalling 75% of the stage payment.

 BGA Architects fee will become payable prior to submitting the town planning application.
-This also applies for the submission of the building regulation application.
+This also applies for the submission of any other applications.

 Should you wish to proceed a stage at YOUR OWN RISK, a full non-refundable stage payment will become payable immediately.
 Please see Project Progress above.